VeraKowalczuk/acept/docs/source/auto_api_reference/acept/plz_shape/index.rst

        - read the shape file containing the PLZ areas.
        - get the PLZ shape for a given PLZ.

-   Note: The path to the shape file is defined in :py:const: `accept.config.PLZ_PATH`
+   .. note:: The path to the shape file is defined in :py:const:`accept.config.PLZ_PATH`